zlflzn31/Park-Wi/README.md

 Do you want, ba to leave?
 If yes, enter the name.
 If not, enter 'no' (NO, No, On won't be accepted). no
 There is only one player in the game.
 The game is ended automatically.
 Thank you for playing.
 Game ended.
 Type 'newgame' to start a new game.
-Any other response will terminate the progra m. newgame
+Any other response will terminate the program. newgame
 Which game would you like to play?
 Type 'FiveCardDraw', 'SevenCardStud', or 'Tex asHoldEm', followed by names of players.
 SevenCardStud ac ca
 Start Round!